Léon Vaillant

 Léon Louis Vaillant (/fr/; 11 November 1834 - 24 November 1914) was a French zoologist.
 He is most famous for his work in the areas of herpetology, malacology, and ichthyology.

-In 1854 he graduated from the College d'Arras, followed by studies in medicine and zoology in Paris.
-In 1861, he received his medical doctorate, then continued his zoological studies with Henri Milne-Edwards (1800–1885), earning his degree in natural sciences in 1865.
-In 1875, he became a professor at the Museum of Natural History in Paris.
+After graduating from the College d'Arras in 1854, he studied medicine and zoology in Paris.
+He received his medical doctorate in 1861, then continued his zoological studies with Henri Milne-Edwards (1800–1885), earning his degree in natural sciences in 1865.
+He became a professor at the Museum of Natural History, Paris, in 1875.

-He held a special interest involving the systematics and anatomy of turtles and crocodiles, but also made significant contributions in his investigations of reptilian physiology and behavior.
+Vaillant held a special interest involving the systematics and anatomy of turtles and crocodiles, but he also made significant contributions through his investigations of reptilian physiology and behavior.
 Of his 200-plus scientific writings, 90 of them are based on herpetological subjects.

-He participated in French naval expeditions on the Travailleur in 1880, 1881 and 1882 and on the Talisman in 1883.
+He participated in French naval expeditions on the Travailleur in 1880, 1881 and 1882, and on the Talisman in 1883.

 Eponyms

-The following are several species of marine organisms named after Léon Vaillant:
+There are several species of marine organisms named after Vaillant: